diyews/tradingview-angular-example/README.md

 ## Requirement
 This repository doesn't have a tradingview `charting_library` for some unknown reasons.

-Just create a issue and leave your email there for receiving the lib.
+Just create an issue and leave your email there for receiving the lib.

 Someone(NOT ME AT ALL!) will send `lib.zip` to you as soon.